If you’re experiencing nausea and vomiting during pregnancy, you’re not alone. An estimated 70 – 80% of women experience

 For many new moms-to-be, morning sickness is triggered by distinct odors and flavors.
 For others, there is no rhyme or reason for their discomfort.

-We’ve consulted several experienced moms and doctors to bring you a comprehensive list of tips and tricks on how to cope with morning sickness.
-After all, you want to remember your pregnancy as more than an extended period of queasiness, don’t you?
+We’ve consulted several experienced moms and clinicians to bring you a comprehensive list of tips and tricks on how to cope with morning sickness.
+After all, we want to make sure that you and your babe have the best possible nourishment.